Email Email danielle.drees@emerson.edu Link Website

 Dr. Danielle Drees writes about bodies, labor, and politics in literature and the performing arts.
 She studies how feminist, queer, disabled, and working-class artists have used theater and other aesthetic forms as sites of political experimentation.

-Danielle's first book, Change the World Overnight: Sleep as Feminist Performance and Practice, is under contract with the University of Minnesota Press.
-Her writing appears in Signs, the Journal of Dramatic Theory and Criticism, Frontiers, Performance Research, Theatre Journal, and the forthcoming Palgrave textbook Teaching Writing in Theatre and Performance Studies.
-She is a former assistant editor of Synapsis, a health humanities journal.
+Danielle's first book, Sleep with Spectators: Feminist Performance and Practice, is forthcoming from the University of Minnesota Press in Fall 2026.
+Her scholarship also appears in Signs, the Journal of Dramatic Theory and Criticism, Frontiers, Performance Research, Theatre Journal, and the forthcoming Palgrave textbook Teaching Writing in Theatre and Performance Studies.
+Danielle's next book project is a researched biography of the 17th-century nonbinary performer Moll Cutpurse.

-Along with teaching at Emerson, Danielle participates in experiments in accessible education with the Isabella Stewart Gardner Museum Teacher Program and The Catherine Project.
-Her work has been supported by Boston University's Kilachand Honors College; Northeastern University's Program in Women's, Gender, and Sexuality Studies; the Heyman Center for the Humanities; Columbia University's Graduate Writing Studio; and New York University Abu Dhabi.
+At Emerson, Danielle teaches classes in feminist and trans/queer literature.
+She also teaches as a visiting lecturer on theater, dance, and media at Harvard and a museum teacher in the galleries of the Isabella Stewart Gardner Museum.
+Danielle's work has been supported by the American Society for Theater Research; Boston University's Kilachand Honors College; Northeastern University's Program in Women's, Gender, and Sexuality Studies; the Heyman Center for the Humanities; Columbia University's Graduate Writing Studio; and New York University Abu Dhabi.

 About